Configuring TeamCity with Perforce Streams

 And see changed files in a changelist:

 This worked fine for all new commits made into the stream, but not for commits made into our old branches before the migration; it only showed an empty list of files.
 Everything worked as expected in P4V, so it was clear that the problem was in IntelliJ IDEA.
-We were able to describe our case to the IDEA developers and they fixed this quickly; the fix is a part of IntelliJ IDEA 15 EAP and will be in 14.1.5.
+We were able to describe our case to the IDEA developers and they fixed this quickly.

 The switch to Perforce streams has provided us with some important insights.
-We now understand better what constraints exist in our project; for example, the problem we solved by using two workspaces prevents us from using feature branches effectively.
-We’ve also shown that by dogfooding our own products, we have a much better understanding of our customer use cases as they configure TeamCity with Perforce streams.
+We better understand the constraints in our project.
+For example, the problem we solved by using two workspaces prevents us from using feature branches effectively.
+We’ve also shown that by consuming our own products, we have a better understanding of our customer use cases as they configure TeamCity with Perforce streams.

-Ultimately, though, using Perforce has streamlined and facilitated the TeamCity development process.
-Why not try it yourself and see what it can do for you?
+Ultimately, using Perforce has streamlined and facilitated the TeamCity development process.